-• For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+• For example, the drug may not be on the plan's "Drug List" or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it.

-2023 Evidence of Coverage for Senior Care Plus Extensive Duals Plan Chapter 7 Asking us to pay a bill you have received for covered medical services or drugs
+Chapter 7 Asking us to pay a bill you have received for covered medical services or drugs